Fabulang/stories/it/a1-non-andare-vacanza.md

 ---
-title: Non Andare in Vacanza
+title: Non andare in vacanza
 cefr: a1
 locale: it
 key: dont-go-holiday